Maltretieren/maltretieren.github.com/_posts/2014-11-02-Markdown-Parsers.md

 comments: true
 ---
 #Markdown
 Markdown is the language which drives most of the content on this page.
-Instead of writing HTML code you have a higher level language to define how the content looks like...
+Instead of writing HTML code you have a higher level language to define how the content looks like.
 A markdown parser takes the markdown code and translates it to HTML code.

 # Parsers available on GitHub
-To get a list of available markdown parsers please refer to [Github Pages Dependency versions](https://pages.github.com/versions/)
+To get a list of available markdown parsers please refer to [Github Pages Dependency versions](https://pages.github.com/versions/).

 ## Configuration
-You can configure which markdown parser should be used to generate the content of this site.
+You can configure which markdown parser should be used.
 Refer to the `_config.yml` file in the root directory and look for the "markdown" key:

+{% highlight %}
 markdown: kramdown
+{% endhighlight %}

 On GitHub there are 3 different options available:
 - kramdown